VegaDeftwing/OpGuidesHugoSrc/content/Engineering/circuits1.md

 ## Resistance and the OHM meter

-resistors do one thing- resist current.
+Resistors do one thing- resist current.
 Using the ohm meter function of your multimeter you can find out the amount of this resistance measured in ohms (ohms are represented with a capital omega, Ω) using an ohm meter is simple, just poke and prod with at least one component in between the leads.
 If there's nothing in between - that is the leads are touching one another- there will be no resistance, if there's no way for a DC voltage to get from one point to the other, that will be infinite or 'overload' resistance

 ## Voltage, Ground, and the Volt Meter